The Useless Concept of Calories

 And now for some good news:

-The good news from micronutrients is that they satisfy us through fulfilling our total body hunger.
-They satisfy what is called hidden hunger and once we get adequate levels of antioxidants, anti-inflammatories, anti-allergens, anti-rogue cell (anti-proliferatives, pro-apopotics, anti-carcinogens, anti-mutagens), immune boosters, adaptogens, organic acids, organ protectants (brain, heart, liver, kidney, pancreas, blood vessels, etc), live enzymes and enzyme regulators, good sugars and bioavailable minerals — then we simply do not have to eat.
+The good news from phytonutrients is that they satisfy us through fulfilling our total body hunger.
+They satisfy what is called hidden hunger and once we get adequate levels of antioxidants, anti-inflammatories, anti-allergens, anti-rogue cell (anti-proliferatives, pro-apopotics, anti-carcinogens, anti-mutagens), immune boosters, adaptogens, organic acids, organ protectants (brain, heart, liver, kidney, pancreas, blood vessels, etc), live enzymes and enzyme regulators, good sugars and bioavailable minerals — then we simply do not have to eat more.
+Satisfaction guaranteed.

-Diet is controlled by our taste drive for micronutrients, not will power.
-Not fasting.
+Diet is controlled by our taste drive for phytonutrients, not will power.
+Not fasting for days at a time.
 Not hours of cardio.
+Not our gut microbiome nor the company we keep.

 That’s the good news.